From Apple and Google to Indeed, COVID-19 variants delay the return to office

 "In general it's the date everyone has circled.
 That's the calendar people are working toward because it's a natural cycle in terms of when people finish up their summer holidays and kids go back to school," said Haniel Lynn, CEO of Kastle Systems, a security company that is tracking office occupancy based on key card swipes.
 "But we'll have to see how the Delta variant will impact people and their perceptions of whether they're comfortable going back to work."

-This is why corporations must remain flexible in their return-to-office planning and also cater to employees, versus setting mandatory return deadlines.
+This is why corporations find they must remain flexible in their return-to-office planning and also cater to employees, versus setting mandatory return deadlines.

 "It's incredibly important to understand the needs of employees," said Tsedal Neeley, a remote-work expert and professor at Harvard Business School.
 "And the recent guidance suggests that we need to reassert caution.
 Organizations need to ensure their policies are in line with the CDC's and they need to ensure that wherever they are that they are also adhering to local government policies."

-Corporations must also be open to ditching plans to return to the office altogether, depending on what course the virus takes.
-"If there is reason to go all-remote, organizations need to be prepared to do that and if there is reason to continue to move along the plans organizations should do that as well," Neeley added.
+Employers must also be open to ditching plans to return to the office altogether, depending on what course the virus takes, Neely added.

+"If there is reason to go all-remote, organizations need to be prepared to do that and if there is reason to continue to move along the plans organizations should do that as well," Neeley said.
 "It may mean for some people staying remote longer might be necessary if they have vulnerable, unvaccinated children or if they themselves are vulnerable."

 "Yesterday our call center lit right up and everyone was asking about the implications with respect to going back to the office.
 They were saying, 'Should we hold off?'"
-Johnny Taylor, president and CEO of the Society for Human Resource Management told CBS MoneyWatch.
+Johnny Taylor, president and CEO of the Society for Human Resource Management told CBS MoneyWatch after the latest CDC guidance was announced.

 But rather than delay a return to the office in response to the rise of COVID-19 cases from more virulent variants, SHRM member companies are choosing other approaches, such as rolling out stricter policies around vaccination, for example.